monking/pirate-radio/README.md

 - `-k` - stop a broadcast
 - `-q` - quiet: suppress all output to stdout
 - `-c` - pass an input command to mplayer (e.g. `pause` or `loadfile /home/me/music/lovely.mp3`)
-- `-f` - apply an effect before (must be the first option) or after any other command.
+- `-x` - apply an effect before (must be the first option) or after any other command.
-	- `fade` - fade volume to a new value, e.g. `-f "fade 5"`
+	- `fade` - fade volume to a new value, e.g. `-x "fade 5"`
 	- `fadeout` - fade volume to 0 over 1 second
 	- `fadein` - fade volume to 25 (default starting volume) over 1 second
 - `-y` - pipe a spoken message into Soundflower, thus the broadcast (excludes all other options)